gammapy/gammapy/docs/development/intro.rst

     $ conda env update --file environment-dev.yml --prune

-When developing Gammapy you never want to work on the ``master`` branch, but always on a dedicated feature branch.
+When developing Gammapy you never want to work on the ``main`` branch, but always on a dedicated feature branch.

 .. code-block:: bash